Dungeness nuclear power stations: Decommissioning

 In September 2018, the Office for Nuclear Regulation (ONR) directed that EDF Energy carry out a reassessment of corrosion of safety-related concealed systems.
 Inspections showed that seismic restraints, pipework and storage vessels were found to be "corroded to an unacceptable condition", and that would have been the state when the reactor was operating.
 Remedial measures included the upgrading of more than 300 m of pipeline and of carbon dioxide storage vessels.
 The ONR classified this as a level 2 incident on the International Nuclear Event Scale.
 Dungeness B was initially expected to return to service in February 2019, later put back to 30 September 2019 to complete inspections.
 In August 2020, the shut down of units B21 and B22 was extended to December 2020 after being taken offline in September 2018.

 On 7 June 2021, EDF announced that Dungeness B would not be restarted and would move into the defuelling phase immediately, once regulatory permissions are granted, citing "station-specific risks within some key components, including parts within the fuel assemblies" identified since September 2018.

-EDF has estimated the cost of defuelling Dungeness B at £0.5 billion to 1.0 billion.
+EDF has estimated the cost of defuelling Dungeness B at £0.5–£1.0 billion, with the process expected to take up to ten years.
 A UK Parliament committee report noted that the cost of decommissioning is shouldered in part by UK taxpayers.